 - Mobilize Your Leaders.
 Work with line leadership in a planning session to help them understand and address the changing business environment.
 Lay out a timeline for behavior in the past, how you are addressing the behavior now, and what you will be expected to change in the future.

 - Look to the Future Now.
 Identify goals for the future and talent skills necessary to successfully achieve those goals.
 Be willing to test trends, and be on the forefront rather than constantly playing catch up and watching from behind.
 Take a proactive posture that promotes interacting with clients and prospects to not only stay in touch but also anticipate future changes.

 Some behaviors are short-lived or cyclical, and you don’t want to chase every gimmick and fad.
 However, it is unlikely that the influence of social media and the opportunities to converse with customers will diminish anytime soon.
 And why should they?

 Don’t ignore or dismiss what potential buyers find online about your product or business.
 Acknowledge customers’ research and build on it, tailoring your market proposition and pitch to build on their online intelligence gathering and show them clearly and confidently how buying from your company will be the best choice for them.

 Complimentary research paper.
-Richardson surveyed over 300 business-to-business sales reps to learn more about their top challenges and improvement opportunities to help them hit their number in 2013.
+Richardson surveyed over 300 business-to-business sales reps to learn more about their top challenges and improvement opportunities to help them hit their numbers.
 Click here or on the image below to download the report.